-- Do dog walking, leash, and cleanup requirements need to be posted?
+- Do dog walking, leashing, and cleanup requirements need to be posted?

-Consider how vandals are accessing the site.
+- Access.
 Is there a parking area near the forest?
 Is it possible to block access to parking when the school is not using it?
-The prospect of hauling a case of beer a block or more may discourage vandals from using the area.

-When designing trails, consider how wide and curved they should be.
-Some recreation experts recommend lots of curves in trails to promote a positive sense of isolation in a wooded area.
-Curves block the view of other hikers who may be close by.
-Narrow trails force users to slow down and pay attention (but they can also spread out a class over a longer area).
-Wider trails make managing your class easier, but may be tempting to drive on; heavy wheels can bring forth deep ruts and invasive weeds.
+- Trails.
+How wide and curved are your trails?
+Some recreation experts recommend many curves that block views of other hikers to promote a positive sense of isolation in a wooded area.
+Narrow trails force users to slow down and pay attention but can also spread a class over a more extended area.
+It may be easier to manage your class on wide trails but may be tempting to drive on leaving deep ruts and invasive weeds.

 - Territory.
 The more students and the community feel the land is "theirs," the more they will respect and protect it.
 Encourage people to enjoy the forest respectfully.
 Have students create signs and art or write stories and articles about their school forest.
 Nurture positive relationships among teachers, students, and the community.